As the parent of two teens who love to go to concerts, I've had to figure out how to increase the odds of scoring tickets on Ticketmaster.

 Log into ticketmaster.com early and make sure you already have a credit card saved to your account.
 Have your credit card with you as well because you may be asked to enter the security code.

-Refresh the page every minute until you see the blue button for the queue appear and solve the CAPTCHA.
+Refresh the page regularly until you see the blue button for the queue appear and solve the CAPTCHA, if any.
 Make sure you don't refresh the page once you're in the queue.

 Tip #2: Use Multiple Devices for the Ticketmaster Queue